PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 ### Definition and Basic Properties

 And now comes one of my favourite subjects: template tuple parameters.
 As seen in section [Declarations](#template-declarations) these are declared by putting a `identifier...`{.d} at the last parameter of a template.
 The tuple will then absorb any type, alias or literal passed to it.
-For this very reason (that it can bunch of types interspersed with symbols), some people consider it a mongrel addition to D templates.
+For this very reason (that it can be a bunch of types interspersed with symbols), some people consider it a mongrel addition to D templates.
 That is true, but the ease of use and the flexibility it gives us is in my opinion well worth the cost of a little cleanliness.
 D template tuples have a `.length`{.d} member (defined at compile-time, obviously), their elements can be accessed using the standard indexing syntax and they can even be sliced (the `$`{.d} symbol is aliased to the tuple length):

 ```{.d}